marrialynch/ComputerSystems_Project1_Kernel/Project 2/README.md

  >The average Response time for 2000 customers is 142.286729 seconds

-It's not “efficient” when we have 2000 customers, we can adjust the value of maxStairs and maxBatch.
+It's not “efficient” when we have 2000 customers, we can adjust the value of `maxStairs` and `maxBatch`.

 When we permit at most 10 customers on the stairs and at most 100 customers of the same direction on a batch,